Skip Sub Menu

 How much can I expect to pay?

-Students can expect round-trip airfare from Des Moines to Paris to range between $900 and $2,000.
-Students have found airfare for less by booking early or flying out of Omaha, Kansas City, or a different location other than Des Moines.
+Students can expect round-trip travel from Des Moines to Nantes to range between $1,400 and $2,000.
+Students have often found airfare for less by booking early or flying out of Omaha, Kansas City, or a different location other than Des Moines.

-Students also have the option to fly direct to Nantes, instead of flying to Paris first.
-Typically, the earlier one makes a reservation the lower the airfare.
+Students may fly to Paris and take the train to Nantes or fly directly to Nantes.
+Often, the earlier one makes a reservation the lower the airfare.

 In past years, some students have had luck bidding on tickets through www.priceline.com.
 The potential problem with bidding for tickets through priceline.com is that you are not guaranteed a flight time or routing at the time you must commit to pay for the ticket.